cms-tau-pog/TauIDSFs/README.md

 ### DM-dependent SFs

-Analysis using tau triggers and tau pT > 40 GeV, may use DM-dependent SFs as
+Analysis using ditau triggers and tau pT > 40 GeV, may use DM-dependent SFs as
 ```
 from TauPOG.TauIDSFs.TauIDSFTool import TauIDSFTool
 tauSFTool = TauIDSFTool('2017ReReco','MVAoldDM2017v2','Tight',dm=True)